jdenoce/PA01/README.md

 <<<<<<< HEAD
 ### PA3: Mini Cube

+The files above are all for PA3.

 Changes made to create mini cube object rotating around big cube are in the src and include folder.
-Changes made for this file are marked Mini Cube.
+Changes made for this project are marked Mini Cube.

 Controls: